labradorescence/sqlalchemy-basics-08-2022/README.md

 ## Learning Goals

-- Create and persist a schema.
 - Create and save your first data model.
+- Manage changes to models with Alembic.

 ***